spastorino/contributing-to-rustc/content/slides.md

 Guide: https://rustc-dev-guide.rust-lang.org/building/prerequisites.html

 ```
-# clone the repo
+# clone the repo, there's no need to do ./x setup as the repo already
+# includes a config.toml and run all ui tests as a way to check that
+# everything works
 git clone https://github.com/spastorino/contributing-to-rustc-exercises.git
 cd contributing-to-rustc-exercises

-# no need to ./x setup as the repo already includes a config.toml

-# run all ui tests as a way to check that everything works
 ./x test tests/ui
 ```